sqlrsync/docs/use-cases/distribute.md

 > sqlrsync demo/my-data.sqlite3 --key=abcd1234abcd1234 --subscribe

-... to subscribe to changes as they are pushed to SQLRsync Server
+... to pull and subscribe to changes as they are pushed to SQLRsync Server